allegheny-computer-science-203-s2021/assessment/assessment.md

 * Good: The student uses forks often, but the student uses them when they are not always necessary.
 * Excellent: Student demonstrates superior ability to use forks and always knows when they are necessary to use.

-* Merging a branch or a fork to another branch or fork
+Merging a branch or a fork to another branch or fork

-* None:
+* None: Not merging the branch or fork to another branch or fork
-* Inadequate:
+* Inadequate: Merging the branch or fork when there are merge conflicts still present in the original
-* Adequate:
+* Adequate: Merging the branch or fork with no merge conflicts, but without adding reviewers to merge
-* Good:
+* Good: Merging the branch or fork with no merge conflicts and with reviewers, but with no comments about what it is
-* Excellent:
+* Excellent: Merging the branch or fork with no merge conflicts, with reviewers, and with comments about what it is

 * Creating and reviewing a pull request